 In opening new vistas for the affirmation of citizens as creators of the world in which they live, Sabetti’s research program seeks to give a hand to the creation of a new intellectual community of civic studies, affirming the centrality of democratic citizenship in the art and practice of social science.

-Filippo Sabetti (2010).
+Filippo Sabetti (2010 and 2013 paper).
 Civilization and Self-Government: The Political Thought of Carlo Cattaneo.
 Lanham, MD: Lexington Books.

 Filippo Sabetti, Barbara Allen and Mark Sproule-Jones, eds.
 (2009).
 The Practice of Constitutional Development: Vincent Ostrom’s Quest to Understand Human Affairs.
 Lanham, MD: Lexington Books.

 Mark Sproule-Jones, Barbara Allen and Filippo Sabetti, eds., (2008).The Struggle to Constitute and Sustain Productive Orders.
 Vincent Ostrom's Quest to Understand Human Affairs.
 Lanham, MD : Lexington Books.